Skip to main content

 What is debt consolidation?

-The idea behind debt consolidation is simple—you take out a new loan with a lower interest rate and roll all your account balances into that loan.
+The idea behind debt consolidation is simple—you take out a new loan with a lower interest rate and roll all of your other account balances into that loan.
 This accomplishes two things.
 First, it helps reduce the amount you have to pay each month by condensing multiple monthly payments into one.
-It also saves you money on interest, allowing you to pay down the principal faster.
+Second, it saves you money on interest, allowing you to pay down the principal faster.

 Debt consolidation may be worth exploring if you have multiple credit cards with outstanding balances and you’re having trouble keeping up with payments.
 It’s important to understand that credit card debt consolidation is not a quick fix.
 It does not eliminate your debt, and there are some financial risks to consider.
 Before making the move to consolidate your credit card debt, take the time to learn about the different ways you can do it.